GNOME Control Center (also known as “Settings”).

 Settings is a special app in Regolith in that it is launched in floating mode.
 This is because typically when loading settings a user is looking to make a specific change and then exit back to their work.
 Once loaded use the tab sections on the left of the window to select which item you wish to configure.

 The i3 window manager is not part of GNOME and so it’s configuration is not viewable or changeable from the GNOME Control Center.
 Rather, the user must edit the config file and reload i3 to make changes.
 In Regolith, the i3 config file is at

 /etc/regolith/i3/config and users can supply their own copy that will override this default if placed at

 Many things about Regolith can be configured in the i3 config file.
 It is best to read the i3 user guide to understand what and how to modify this file.

-The i3bar configuration is defined in the i3 config file listed directly above, but the i3bar has it's own configuration for status items.
-To change which information is displayed in the bar, the default file is
+The i3bar configuration is defined in the i3 config file listed directly above, but the i3bar has it’s own configuration for status items.
+To change which information is displayed in the bar, the config directory is

 /etc/regolith/styles/.
 This topic is covered in detail in the Customize section of the documentation.